fresheneesz/deadunitCore/README.md

 Changelog
 ========

+* 2.0.1
+ * Browser support!
+Supports chrome only at this point.
 * 2.0.0 - *Breaking Change*
  * tests use `this.count` to determine when tests are done
  * added an event driven api for maximal flexibility.
  * tests can time out, added timeout control
  * count is no longer an assertEvent, but a countEvent
+ * sourceLines is now a string rather than an array
 * 1.1.3 - Fixed a bug with times when fibers die mid-test
 * 1.1.2 - Changed `log` interface to be able to pass in multiple values
 * 1.1.1 - enabled tests to still get all executed test results even if a [fiber](https://github.com/laverdet/node-fibers) dies midway through a test group